rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/reaction-shipping.md

 ---
-id: version-v1.7.0-reaction-shipping
+id: version-v1.7.0-demand-shipping
 title: Shipping
-original_id: reaction-shipping
+original_id: demand-shipping
 ---

 Partial implementation, please review current Github Issues.

 The included plugin `imports/plugins/included/shipping` provides a shipping module structure.

-Currently `reaction-shipping` only provides flat-rate per order rules.
+Currently `demand-shipping` only provides flat-rate per order rules.
 All other rules will be added, and contributions are welcome.

 The Schema and collections are setup to support the following rules, which need to be written.